Jim Standen: Football career

 Jim Standen started his footballing career at Rickmansworth, being discovered there by Leslie Compton who introduced him to Arsenal, where he joined the club in 1953.
 His appearances at Arsenal were limited, first by National Service and then by the presence of Wales international Jack Kelsey.
 He finally made his debut for Arsenal against Burnley on 7 December 1957.
 He then deputised for Kelsey when he was injured in the 1958–59 season and upon Kelsey's return the two goalkeepers shared the spot during the 1959–60 season.
 However, Kelsey regained the number one jersey outright at the start of 1960–61 and Standen left Arsenal for Luton Town in October 1960.
 He made 38 appearances for Arsenal in all.

 At Luton, Standen was forced to understudy again, this time for England's Ron Baynham.
 Standen then joined east London club West Ham United as an emergency signing after their regular keeper Lawrie Leslie suffered a broken leg in 1962.
 He became a big hit at Upton Park and went on to win the 1963–64 FA Cup and the 1964–65 European Cup Winners' Cup with the club.
 Altogether Standen made 179 league and 57 cup appearances for West Ham.

 After losing his place due to the arrival of Bobby Ferguson in 1967, Standen moved to the Detroit Cougars in the United States.
 He returned to England with Millwall for the 1969–70 season, playing eight games for the south London club before signing a two-year contract with Portsmouth.
 After 13 games for Pompey, he retired from football.

-After his retirement, he owned a sports shop in Camberley, Surrey, before moving to California, where he was a goalkeeper coach at Fresno State University for a time.
+After his retirement, Standen owned a sports shop in Camberley, Surrey, before moving to California, where he was a goalkeeper coach at Fresno State University for a time.